 Can Turtles Hear Humans?

 In most cases, the standard speech tone clocks in between 100-120 hertz.
 For children, the range can go as high as 300 hertz.
 So, yes, a turtle can pick up vibrations—not necessarily sounds—when you speak.
-The chances are even higher if you a deep voice.
+The chances are even higher if you have a deep voice.

 In fact, turtles respond way better to smell than sound.
 So, if you take food near a hungry turtle, it’s more likely to respond.